 Here in the UK, we probably take clean water, decent toilets and good hygiene for granted.
 But millions of people still don't have these vital services.
-We want to make them normal for everyone, everywhere within a generation – and we need your help!
+Help us make them normal for everyone, everywhere within a generation - there are so many ways to get involved...

 If you’re part of your university RAG, why not nominate WaterAid as your charity of the year?

 Groups of dedicated students are starting and growing WaterAid Societies, acting as campaigners, fundraisers, lobbyers and all-round legends.
 Join them, won’t you?

 Why not set up your own society?

 We’ll be on hand to support you every step of the way.

 A taste of what others get up to

 Would you like to host an event in support of WaterAid at your university?
 Thinking about collaborating with us in another way?

 Get in touch with us on [email protected] – we'd love to hear from you!

 Our student reps have their very own Facebook group where they share advice, fundraising inspiration and updates from their campuses.